shuki25/edscc/README.md

 ```

 ### Contacting Maintainer
-You can drop a message to shuki25 on [EDCD discord](https://discord.gg/zQjjutY).
+You can drop a message to shuki25#1766 on [EDCD discord](https://discord.gg/zQjjutY).
 If you want to contribute, please make a new issue to describe a new feature you would like to create to ensure that the work would not be duplicated by someone else who is already working on.
 Otherwise, leave a note

+### Credits / Acknowledgements
+* "Elite Dangerous" is &copy;1984 - 2019 Frontier Developments plc.
+* Thanks to Cmdr Athalen for German translation.
+* Thanks to Cmdr QUSTO for Russian translation.
+* Thanks to Marginal for [EDMC](https://github.com/marginal/EDMarketConnector).
+* Uses [gitlocalize.com](https://gitlocalize.com) for translation management.

 ### License
 GNU GPL-3.0